TLC (group): 1991–1994: Ooooooohhh... On the TLC Tip and early success

-1993–1997: CrazySexyCool, career height and bankruptcy
+1993–1996: CrazySexyCool, career height and bankruptcy

 TLC's second studio album, CrazySexyCool, saw the group reunited with producers Dallas Austin, Babyface, and Jermaine Dupri, as well as new collaborators Organized Noize, Chucky Thompson, and Sean "Puffy" Combs.
 Lopes was released from rehab to attend the recording sessions, but the finished album featured significantly less of her raps and vocals.
 An R&B and hip hop soul album, CrazySexyCool featured hip-hop beats, funk, deep grooves, propulsive rhythms, and smooth production.
 Released on November 15, 1994, CrazySexyCool was critically acclaimed, with Rolling Stone ranking it among the 500 Greatest Albums of All Time.
 CrazySexyCool debuted at number 15.
 Eventually, it peaked at number three on the Billboard 200 and spent over two years on the chart.
 The album sold over 7.7 million copies in the United States alone and received a diamond certification from the RIAA.
 Worldwide the album sold over 14 million copies.

 All four singles from CrazySexyCool reached the top five on the Billboard Hot 100—"Creep" and "Waterfalls" reached number one, "Red Light Special" peaked number two, and "Diggin' on You" reached number five.
 "Waterfalls", an Organized Noize-produced song that features an old-school soul-based musical arrangement, socially conscious lyrics criticizing drug dealing and unsafe sex, and an introspective rap from Lopes, became the biggest hit of TLC's career.
 Its million-dollar music video was an MTV staple for many months and made TLC the first black act to win MTV Video Music Award for Video of the Year.
 At the 38th Annual Grammy Awards, TLC took home Best R&B Album and Best R&B Performance by a Duo or Group for "Creep".
 Billboard also crowned TLC as the Artist of the Year at the 1996 Billboard Music Awards.

 Amidst their apparent success, the members of TLC filed for Chapter 11 bankruptcy on July 3, 1995.
-TLC declared debts totaling $3.5 million, some of it due to Lopes's insurance payments arising from the arson incident and Watkins's medical bills, but the primary reason being that the group received what they called a less than favorable deal from Pebbitone.
+TLC said that they had debts totaling $3.5 million, some of it due to Lopes's insurance payments arising from the arson incident and Watkins's medical bills, but the primary reason being that the group received what they called a less than favorable deal from Pebbitone.
 After Arista Records, LaFace, and Pebbitone recouped their investment for recording costs and manufacturing and distribution (common recoupable charges in most record contracts), both Pebbitone and LaFace Records went on to charge for expenses such as airline travel, hotels, promotion, music videos, food, clothing, and other expenses.
 According to the members of TLC, ironically, the more successful the album became, the more they were in debt.
 In addition to this, managers, lawyers, producers, and taxes had to be paid, leaving each member of the group with less than $50,000 a year after having sold millions upon millions of albums.